 This Julius Adam: Kittens and a Lobster, Before 1913, canvas cat art print is available on thick, durable, museum quality matte paper.
 Hand stretched on poly-cotton blend canvas with a matte finish coating, this lovely reproduction will make a statement in any room.

 Julius Adam: Kittens and a Lobster Before 1913, is available in the following sizes.

-Prints and posters normally ship within 3-5 days; however, while we make every effort to deliver your order in the fastest time, the total delivery time could extend from 2-4 weeks.
+Prints and posters normally ship within 3-7 days; however, while we make every effort to deliver your order in the fastest time, the total delivery time could extend to 2 weeks depending upon the shipping method you choose.
 For further information, please read our shipping and handling page.

 Julius Adam (1852-1913, German) was born into a family of artists in Munich in 1852.
 His father was a photographer and Julius worked under his tutelage as a retoucher of photographic images.
 From 1866-1872, he worked in his father’s company in Rio de Janeiro before returning to Germany where he began to study with the professors Michael Echter (1812-1879) and Wilhelm Diez (1833-1897).
 Adam studied painting with Diez for six years before turning to painting animals.
 One of his older relations, Albrecht Adam was a successful painter of horses.
 Following in his footsteps, Julius carved out a niche for himself painting cats.
 Cat paintings were popular during the 19th century, and Julius Adam was able to make a satisfactory living.
 From his paintings we can see that Adam himself was a cat lover and had a talent for capturing them in action.
 View our selection of Julius Adam cat art prints and posters here and on our product pages.